Rupert Klein, Jobst Heitzig, Markus Brill

 The project’s goals are to

-After an extensive literature review, we first identified taxonomies of the various meanings of the term ‘responsibility’.
+As a first step, we identified taxonomies of the various meanings of the term ‘responsibility’.
 The kind that we are interested in concerns the moral evaluation of actions of intentionally acting agents.
 It is more restrictive than a simple causal connection but does not go as far as legal liability.
 Also, unlike an impartial causal responsibility the kind that we focus on presupposes a relation to an ethically undesired outcome.
 We therefore name it ‘moral responsibility’.

-Subsequently, we extracted criteria for responsibility ascription as well as paradigmatic example situations and thought experiments used in the moral philosophical literature on responsibility.
-Concerning for example the conditions needed for backwards-looking moral responsibility ascription, variations of the following are consistently named in the literature:
+Subsequently, we extracted criteria for responsibility ascription used in the moral philosophical literature on responsibility.
+Variations of the following are consistently named:

 Assessment of the degree of backwards-looking responsibility in an example situation discussed in the moral philosophy literature.
 A robber (1) has stabbed a victim, knowing that a doctor (2) would administer either a negligent or a regular treatment, leading to different probabilities of survival (★).
 In one variant of the responsibility measure, the robber is assigned 50% “counterfactual” responsibility for the victim’s possible death, which is the difference between the worst-case probability of death in the two branches of the extensive-form tree that the robber could choose from.
 This is even though the victim lived as the doctor actually chose the regular treatment.
 This constitutes a case of moral luck for the robber, which, however, we argue they were not allowed to count on.
 Other variants come to different assessments since they treat the unquantifiable uncertainty of what the doctor would do in a different way.